imtaotao/danmu/docs/en/index.md

     details: Provides a variety of APIs needed for different business scenarios, greatly simplifying the development process.
     icon: 🌟
   - title: Customizable Styles
-    details: The rendering layer for bullet comments is provided by CSS, allowing you to create any DOM-based bullet comment requirements.
-The style rules fully reuse CSS, with no additional learning curve.
+    details: The rendering layer of danmaku is provided by CSS, allowing you to draw any danmaku that fits DOM requirements.
+The style rules fully reuse CSS, so there is no additional learning curve.
     icon: 🧩
   - title: Plugin System
     details: We provide a rich set of hooks that allow you to easily develop plugins to meet more customized needs.
 This is a very powerful capability.